WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Abstract

 \section{Abstract}

-With the emergence of Web 2.0 and microservices architecture, the number of Web APIs has increased dramatically, further intensifying the demand for efficient Web API recommendation.
-Existing solutions typically fall into two categories: recommendation-type methods, which treat each API as a label for classification, and match-type methods, which focus on matching mashups through API retrieval.
-However, three critical challenges persist: 1) the semantic ambiguities in comparing API and mashup descriptions, 2) the lack of detailed comparisons between the individual API and the mashup in recommendation-type methods, and 3) time inefficiencies for API retrieval in match-type methods.
-To address these challenges, we propose WARBERT, a hierarchical BERT-based model for Web API recommendation.
-WARBERT leverages dual-component feature fusion and attention comparison to extract precise semantic representations of API and mashup descriptions.
-WARBERT consists of two main components: WARBERT(R) for Recommendation and WARBERT(M) for Matching.
-Specifically, WARBERT(R) serves as an initial filter, narrowing down the candidate APIs, while WARBERT(M) refines the matching process by calculating the similarity between candidate APIs and mashup.
-The final likelihood of a mashup being matched with an API is determined by combining the predictions from WARBERT(R) and WARBERT(M).
-Additionally, WARBERT(R) incorporates an auxiliary task of mashup category judgment, which enhances its effectiveness in candidate selection.
-Experimental results on the ProgrammableWeb dataset demonstrate that WARBERT outperforms most existing solutions and achieves improvements of up to 11.7\% compared to the model MTFM (Multi-Task Fusion Model), delivering significant enhancements in accuracy and efficiency.
+With the rise of Web 2.0 and microservices, the increasing availability of Web APIs has intensified the need for effective recommendation systems.
+Existing approaches are generally categorized into two methods: recommendation-type methods, which classify APIs using labels, and match-type methods, which retrieve APIs through matching with mashups.
+However, three significant challenges remain: 1) semantic ambiguities in comparing API and mashup descriptions, 2) a lack of progressive semantic refinement between mashup requirements and individual API descriptions, and 3) computational inefficiency of exhaustive mashup-API comparisons in large-scale repositories.
+To tackle these challenges, we propose WARBERT, a hierarchical model based on BERT for Web API recommendation.
+WARBERT utilizes dual-component feature fusion and attention mechanisms to create accurate semantic representations.
+It consists of WARBERT(R) for initial candidate filtering using recommendation methods, and WARBERT(M), which focuses on refined similarity matching.
+The final likelihood of an API-mashup pairing combines predictions from both components, with WARBERT(R) further enhanced by an auxiliary task of predicting mashup categories.
+Experiments conducted on the ProgrammableWeb dataset demonstrate WARBERT outperforms existing baselines, achieving notable improvements in both accuracy and efficiency.